 Sumeet Kachwaha has over 40 years’ standing in the legal profession, mainly in corporate and commercial laws (including cross-border disputes).
-He is ranked by Chambers Asia, The Legal 500: Asia Pacific and Who’s Who Legal.
+He is top ranked by Chambers Asia and The Legal 500: Asia Pacific.
+He is also recognised by Who’s Who Legal in their arbitration, construction, government contracts and asset recovery guides.
 He has served as sole arbitrator in several construction arbitrations; as amicus curiae to the High Court of Delhi in two matters (including in relation to a BIT dispute); and as an expert witness on Indian law in the courts of England and Singapore.
-He serves as a vice president of the Asia-Pacific Regional Arbitration Group and sits on the advisory board of the Asian International Arbitration Centre.
+He sits on the advisory board of the Asian International Arbitration Centre.

 Describe your career to date.

 I joined the legal profession in June 1979 and had the privilege to work under the senior partner of the then top law firm in India, JB Dadachandji & Co.
 I worked with them for about two years as a junior, and later as an of counsel.
 In parallel I trained under Mr Kapil Sibal (who later served as law minister of India).
 I was privileged to be involved with some landmark cases, not only in India but internationally.
 These include the Union Carbide Bhopal gas leak case, which arose out of the worst industrial disaster known to mankind.
 Here I worked directly under the doyen of the Indian Bar and an internationally acclaimed lawyer, Mr Fali S Nariman.
 This case was litigated for over five years in Indian and US courts, and finally settled under the aegis of the Indian Supreme Court.
 My legal experience also includes a few years on the non-contentious side, involving the telecoms sector.
 In 2002 I set up my own firm which now is well recognised as a leading dispute resolution firm in India.

 What motivated you to pursue a legal career?